Compare The Best Flush Casement Window Choices for Your Home

 R7 Residence Windows

-We supply and install uPVC, aluminium and timber flush casements across Andover, Hampshire and surrounding counties—each with pros and cons
+We supply and install uPVC, aluminium and timber flush casements across Andover, Hampshire and surrounding counties.
+Here is how they compare:

 Conservation & listed buildings: quick guidance

-• Listed buildings: you’ll need consent; repair is often prioritised before replacement—speak to your local officer first.
+• Listed buildings: You will likely need Listed Building Consent.
+Repair is often prioritised over replacement—always speak to your local officer first.

 Thermal, security & noise—specs that matter

-• Glazing: A-rated double is plenty for most; 44mm triple available on R7/R9 and aluminium sets
+• Glazing: A-rated double is sufficient for most homes; 44mm triple is available on R7/R9 and aluminium sets for ultimate efficiency.

 Compare Your Flush Casement Window Choices